 When will my conditional offer become unconditional as I need to sort out accommodation, etc?

 Your conditional offer will officially become unconditional when the GEM Admissions Department have received confirmation that all of your conditionals have been satisfied.
-If you are aware that there are no issues in your past that will affect either your CRB, health checks and you have completed your degree and no events have occurred during the admissions period that could raise concerns about your conduct/fitness to practice then you can assume that you could go ahead and make the necessary preparations for starting the GEM course however, you will understand that we cannot officially advise you to do this until all conditions are completed satisfactorily.
+If you are aware that there are no issues in your past that will affect either your DBS, health checks and you have completed your degree and no events have occurred during the admissions period that could raise concerns about your conduct/fitness to practice then you can assume that you could go ahead and make the necessary preparations for starting the GEM course however, you will understand that we cannot officially advise you to do this until all conditions are completed satisfactorily.

 You will be contacted by our Admissions Coordinator, Sarb Atwal, as soon as your conditions have been met and subsequently your offer made unconditional.